Wildfire Prevention & Brush Removal in Georgetown, CA

 Challenges & Solutions:

-• Four times valley precipitation: Georgetown's elevation brings significantly higher rainfall than foothill areas.
-Heavy winter storms create muddy conditions requiring specialized equipment or scheduling between weather systems for major clearing projects.
+- Four times valley precipitation: Georgetown's elevation brings significantly higher rainfall than foothill areas.
+Heavy winter storms create muddy conditions that require specialized equipment or scheduling between weather systems for major clearing projects.

-• Occasional mountain snow: While not alpine, Georgetown does receive snow and ice.
-We monitor forecasts and adjust schedules to work during accessible periods, planning fire prevention projects for reliable weather windows.
+- Occasional mountain snow: While not alpine, Georgetown does receive snow and ice.
+Brushtech monitors forecasts and adjusts schedules to work during accessible periods, planning fire prevention projects for reliable weather windows.

-• Fuel load planning season: Winter is ideal for assessing Georgetown properties and planning spring fuel reduction.
-We help property owners prepare comprehensive wildfire prevention strategies during vegetation dormancy before spring growth explosion.
+- Fuel load planning season: Winter is ideal for assessing Georgetown properties and planning spring fuel reduction.
+Brushtech helps property owners prepare comprehensive wildfire prevention strategies during vegetation dormancy before spring growth explosion.

-• Access variability: Highway 193 conditions can affect mountain access during severe winter storms.
-We coordinate with property owners to schedule work during clear weather periods and plan ahead for spring fire prevention season.
+- Access variability: Highway 193 conditions can affect mountain access during severe winter storms.
+Brushtech coordinates with property owners to schedule work during clear weather periods and plan ahead for spring fire prevention season.

 Spring Season (April - June)